AVidhanR/AVidhanR/README.md

     Udemy: "Free Courses",
     Coursera: "Auditing the course",
     edX: "Under College Subscription",
-    CheatSheets: "Access them from the below section" };
+    CheatSheets: "Access them from the below section",
+    DailyDotDev: "Make sure to be updated with the latest technologies" };
 ```